nicholas-yjtang/capstone_slidify/index.md

 The data was subsequently tested on both the known, and the unknown

-> * Accuracy against the trained sample: 76%
+* Accuracy against the trained sample: 80%

-> * Accuracy against the test sample: 4%
+* Accuracy against the test sample: 10%

-> * Size of data model in memory : 107.7Mb
+* Size of data model in memory : 93.5Mb (Optimized to store only integers)

-> * Size of vocabulary : 7.3MB
+* Size of vocabulary : 7.3MB